jlebrijo/open-dock/README.md

 ## Configure Containers (are nodes for Chef)

+To use this command you need:

+* Chef installed in your nodes
+* SSHd running in your nodes

 Configuration with chef commands

 * `ops configure HOST_NAME`: configure with chef all containers in host.
 Here you need to install knife-solo gem.